Guwahati The Gateway to Northeast India and Its Top Attractions

 • Accommodation: Guwahati offers a wide range of accommodation options, from budget-friendly guesthouses to luxurious hotels.
 Choosing accommodation near the city centre or close to the attractions you plan to visit can be beneficial.
 Many Guwahati tour packages include accommodation arrangements.

-• Best Time to Visit: The best time to visit Guwahati is during the winter months, from October to April when the weather is pleasant.
+• Best Time to Visit: The best time to visit Guwahati is during the winter months, from October to April, when the weather is pleasant.

 • Local Transportation: Within Guwahati, you can travel by bus, auto-rickshaw, or taxi.
 Ride-hailing apps are also available.

 • Assam Guwahati Package Tours: Opting for an Assam Guwahati package or a Guwahati tour package can simplify your travel arrangements, especially if you're short on time or prefer a hassle-free experience.
-Many tour operators offer customized packages, including itineraries covering the major attractions in and around Guwahati.
+Many tour operators offer customised packages, including itineraries covering the major attractions in and around Guwahati.
 When choosing an Assam Guwahati tour package from Delhi, make sure to check the inclusions and exclusions carefully.

 Guwahati: A City of Contrasts and Charm: